-Government Membership
+Membership

-The membership of the West Coast RPB consists of federally-recognized tribes, federal and state government representatives relevant to marine planning for the region.
-Ideally, members will be of an appropriate level of responsibility within their respective governing body to be able to review materials and either make or deliver decisions and commitments throughout the process, or consult with leadership and constituents on such issues within each entities' respective approval processes.
-Member representatives shall meet the membership criteria relevant to their respective political subdivisions consistent with the regional framework for effective marine planning.
-In addition to their official representative, federal, state and tribal government members may include officials from their relevant entities to attend and contribute to RPB meetings, as appropriate.
-Each government entity will determine its own approach to signing this charter as a reflection of their commitment to the marine planning process for the West Coast region.
+The membership of the West Coast RPB consists of federally recognized tribes, federal and state government and Pacific Fishery Management Council representatives that have been selected to represent the marine planning interests of each member entity.
+RPB member representatives, including a primary and alternate, will be selected and identified through a formal endorsement from each member entity, such as a letter or resolution.
+Member representatives will have an appropriate level of responsibility within their respective governing body to be able to review materials and either make or deliver decisions and commitments throughout the process, or consult with leadership and constituents on such issues within each entity's respective approval processes.
+In addition to their primary and alternate representatives, federal, state and tribal government members may include officials or staff from their relevant entities to contribute to RPB activities and meetings, as appropriate.
+Each member will determine its own approach to membership on the RPB as a reflection of their commitment to the marine planning process for the West Coast region.

-For sub-regional marine planning on the West Coast as outlined in this charter, members of each sub-region will formally develop and sign their own sub-regional charters to define and commit to membership.
-The full RPB will support the organization and coordination of sub-regional activities through designated RPB staff in order to harmonize the development of a region-wide marine planning approach.
-Additional support and coordination needs will be assessed in each sub-region and appropriate solutions will be pursued to the maximum extent practicable by RPB members and staff.
+Members of each sub-region will formally develop and sign their own sub-regional charters or agreement to define and commit to sub-regional membership and participation.
+RPB staff will support the organization and coordination of sub-regional activities to harmonize the development of a region-wide marine planning approach.
+RPB members and staff will assess, support and coordinate planning and membership needs in each sub-region and appropriate solutions will be pursued to the maximum extent practicable.

-Marine planning approaches occurring at sub-regional scales may fall within state or other appropriate boundaries, and/or include federal and tribal treaty and traditional use areas.
+Marine planning approaches occurring at sub-regional scales may fall within state or other appropriate boundaries, and/or include federal and tribal treaty, executive order, and traditional use areas.
 Local government representatives will be engaged at the sub-regional level, with state and tribal government members reaching consensus on appropriate mechanisms to formally or informally involve local government representatives and other stakeholders, as applicable and agreed to by sub-regional team members.

-Under the parameters outlined in the National Ocean Policy, non-federally recognized tribal governments and tribal organizations will not be formally included as members of the RPB or sub-regional planning teams.
-Federally-recognized tribal governments and/or state governments may choose to engage with non-federally recognized tribal governments or organizations in their respective sub-region, and bring input on marine planning activities at the regional or sub-regional levels on their behalf.
+Under the parameters outlined in the National Ocean Policy Implementation Plan, non-federally recognized tribal governments and tribal organizations will not be formally included as members of the RPB or sub-regional planning teams.
+Federally-recognized tribal governments and/or state governments may choose to engage with non-federally recognized tribal governments or organizations in their respective sub-region, and provide input on marine planning activities at the regional or sub-regional levels on their behalf.